qquuie/code-club/README.md

 -   The code must annotated to make it easier for others to read and also for you to watch in the future (We'll Unified format)

--   git commit -m `"the date you finish your code"` -m `"Source of the problem"`
+-   git commit -m `"the date you finish your code"`

 -   Try your best to solve the weekly problems, otherwise it will accumulate more and more and cause self-confidence to be frustrated.